Are you renting out a property in North Carolina? There are several Fair Housing rules that property owners need to adhere to!

 Avoid doing things like shutting off the tenant’s utilities or changing the locks on the door.
 This is what is referred to as a “self-help” eviction.
 It’s illegal.
 Retaliatory evictions are illegal, too.
 You cannot evict a tenant from your rental property because they have exercised their legal rental rights.

-If the North Carolina renter pays, you should cease the eviction process.
+If the North Carolina tenant pays the rent, you should cease the eviction process.
 But, if they don’t, you can proceed to file an eviction lawsuit against them in court.
 The court will then determine the outcome after hearing both sides.

 The Federal Fair Housing Act protects all buyers and renters from landlord discrimination.
 So as a landlord, you must not discriminate against tenants or prospective tenants based on ethnicity, disability, familial status, religion, gender, or race.